-Germany long stay Researcher Visa Requirements
+Germany Researcher Visa Requirements

 - Personal covering letter explaining the purpose of your stay in Germany, period of stay and other details.
 Must be very convincing.

-- No-objection letter of your local university / research institute which states that you have contractual obligations in your home country which you have to and will return to.
+- No-objection letter of your local university / research institute, which states that you have contractual obligations in your home country which you have to and will return to.

 - Invitation letter from German university / research institute confirming conditions of your stay in Germany, including payment (scholarship).